 The Selection Interview

-The selection interview is the step in the process which makes people the most anxious.
-The employer knows you are qualified to do the job.
-While you may have the skills to perform the tasks that are required by the job in question, the employer needs to know if you have the personality necessary to "fit in."
+The selection interview tends to make candidates nervous.
+The hiring manager typically conducts it, sometimes with members of his or her staff, in order to determine if you will be a good fit for the job.
+The employer knows you have the basic qualifications.
+Now he or she needs to know if you will be a good fit based on your personality.
 Someone who can't interact well with management and co-workers may disrupt the functioning of an entire department.
 This ultimately can affect the company's bottom line.
 Many experts feel that this can be determined within the first several minutes of the interview.
 However, more than one person being interviewed for a single opening may appear to fit in.
 Often, job candidates are invited back for several interviews with different people before a final decision is made.

 The Group Interview